Yousseflayechi/User-Information-Management-System/README.md

 - Input and store user information in a PostgreSQL database.
 - Two frames for different categories of user information.
 - Save button to store entered data in the database.
+- User Information Entry:
+ID
+First Name
+Last Name
+Gender
+Age
+Nationality
+Born date

+- Additional Information:

+Phone Number
+Email
+Country
+City
+Zipcode
+Save Button:

+- View and Update:
+Allows users to enter the ID of a user to delete their information.

+- Delete Button:

+Deletes user information based on the provided ID.

+- Show Data:

+Displays all stored user information in a separate window using a tksheet (Tkinter spreadsheet) widget.

+# Troubleshooting
+- Database Connection Issues:
+If you encounter issues connecting to the PostgreSQL database, ensure that the database server is running, and the provided credentials are correct.

+- Dependency Installation:
+Make sure you have installed all the required dependencies using the specified versions.

 # Prerequisites
 Before running the script, ensure you have the following installed: